 - dopamine, and

-And the prime-time hormones that feature in this fray are CRF, ACTH, adrenaline, vasopressin and cortisol.
+And the prime-time hormones that feature in this fray are:

 Before stress happens, and after stress ends, the body is in homeostasis (a steady internal state).

-Stress is our body’s natural reaction that we cannot sidestep.
+Stress is our body’s natural reaction we cannot sidestep.
 We always have to have some stress to keep us going.

 Stress is not something to be avoided.
-Indeed, it cannot be avoided.
+Indeed, it cannot be avoided.— Hans Selye

 Stress in itself is not a disease.
-And not all stress has negative effect.
+And, all stresses do not have a negative effect.

-But prolonged stress can harm and invite a host of diseases.
-Research shows that almost every system in our body can be affected by chronic stress.
-Chronic stress has been linked to diabetes mellitus, asthmatic attacks, obesity, high blood pressure, heart disease, stomach ulcers, depression, social withdrawal, and even suicide.
+But prolonged stress (chronic stress) can harm and invite a host of diseases.
+Research shows almost every system in our body can be affected by chronic stress.

 - Anger, irritability, hostility